 The wind picked up, driving the smell directly to them.
-Caitria covered her nose with her hands; Brander had already pulled his large buff over his mouth and nose.
+Caitria covered her nose with her hands; Brander had already pulled his large buff over his lower face.
 Lapis knew from experience, attempting to blot out the smell did no good.
 And it lingered, on the clothing, on the skin, a horrid reminder of Dentherion cruelty.
-She would suggest a bath afterwards, at one of the bathhouses that asked no questions, and request everyone purchase new clothing.
-She could never re-wear items after visiting anywhere near the Pit.
-At least her normal rebel gear was typical, cheap, and easily found, and she would not miss the ratty shoes she had donned, when she realized where the four wished to visit.
+She would suggest a bath afterwards, at one of the bathhouses that asked no questions, and request everyone purchase new clothing; while the stink washed off skin, it never rinsed out of fabric.
+At least her normal rebel gear was typical, cheap, and easy to find, and she would not miss the ratty shoes she slipped on when she realized where the four wished to visit.

 “The palace sprays some sort of chemical over the area,” Lapis said.
 “It adds to the nastiness of the water, but supposedly it keeps disease at bay.
 And . . . carrion eaters help.”

 “It’s meant to attract them, so they ingest it,” Brander muttered.
 “The spray coats the bodies, and it’s supposed to make the animals want to eat them.
 I doubt the palace even knows what it really does.
 They say it prevents disease from spreading, but a scratch or bite from one of the eaters will kill you quick.”
 He waved a hand at their destination.
 “The spray and the vermin catchers keep the nastiness under control and people can live here.
 Even when it rains, there’s no increase in sickness and death, and it seems like there should be, since the run-off seeps into the land and gets into the water.”

 “So people live here,” Caitria said, her voice trembling.
 “Because they can’t afford anywhere else?”